aaron-jencks/reversi_walker/README.md

 This slows down responsiveness but massively increases performance.
 This also means that all other durations should be in increments of `-walkupdate` to maximize responsiveness.

+**Note** on accurate execution speeds: The `-display` duration should be:
+1. In increments of `-walkupdate`, see above

+In addition, the longer this update, the more averaged your execution speed is going to be, but also reduces lock contention.
+The smaller this value is, the more realistic the speeds will be, but the more lock contention there will be.
+The suggestion would be to always have this value be 2x the walker update duration.

 ## Utility Functions

 You can find a couple of utility functions that can help with checkpoint files: